debjotyms/blog-posts/DevOps/Getting Started with KVM (Kernel-based Virtual Machine) on Ubuntu 22.04.md

-# Kernel Based Virtualization

-Tags: Ubuntu
+# Getting Started with KVM (Kernel-based Virtual Machine) on Ubuntu 22.04

 # Introduction